The best teams, your favorite players, the biggest game of the year – sparks are bound to fly! But, hopefully – the right sparks!

 Be Aware While Watching

-Whether or not you’re lucky enough to score a seat at the Superbowl or a plum spot on the coach, be cognizant of the energy that you use.
+Whether or not you’re lucky enough to score a seat at the game or a plum spot on the coach, be cognizant of the energy that you use.
 Turn off any lights in rooms that you’re not in; make sure electronics are plugged into outlets and not extension cords; and get together to watch the game – these small actions can help to reduce the amount of electricity you use!